-ELEFANT is a code which draws from the experience gained of co-developing DOUAR (Braun et al., 2008) and writing FANTOM (Thieulot, 2011).
+- ELEFANT is a code which draws from the experience gained of co-developing DOUAR (Braun et al., 2008) and writing FANTOM (Thieulot, 2011).
 In a sense, ELEFANT is an attempt to square the circle: I set out to write a code that would be the most user-friendly possible (i.e. usable by students with little computational background) while retaining the capacity to be used as a research tool.
 In a way, MILAMIN (Dabrowski et al., 2008), while being a very different code follows a similar philosophy.
-Further, not only had its use to be simple, but its structure had to be readable and self-explanatory.
+Further, not only had - 10 its use to be simple, but its structure had to be readable and self-explanatory.
 Writing the code was therefore a balance experiment between two seemingly unreconcilable poles: on the one hand, real user-friendliness and clarity, on the other hand some level of high performance, and completeness.
-At a very practical level, ELEFANT had to be simple to install too, compile seamlessly with all standard fortran compilers, and had to run on a variety of machines and operating systems (at the time of writing, the code has been installed on various laptops, multi-core desktops and supercomputers).
-Routine names are self-explanatory (e.g. smooth\pressure, or compute\timestep) and it was purposely chosen that a certain level or redundancy in the code would be allowed for a clearer structure (in the lines of: "one routine - one task").

-The purpose of this work is two-fold: introducing the code and the implemented algorithms and techniques, as well as exposing the code to a rigorous series of relevant benchmarks.
+At a very practical level, ELEFANT had to be simple to install too, compile seamlessly with all standard fortran compilers, and had to - 15 run on a variety of machines and operating systems (at the time of writing, the code has been installed on various laptops, multi-core desktops and supercomputers).
+Routine names are self-explanatory (e.g. smooth_pressure, or compute_timestep) and it was purposely chosen that a certain level or redundancy in the code would be allowed for a clearer structure (in the lines of: "one routine - one task"). - 20 The purpose of this work is two-fold: introducing the code and the implemented algorithms and techniques, as well as exposing the code to a rigorous series of relevant benchmarks.

 The outline of this paper is as follows: in Sect.
 2, the equations gouverning the physical processes are introduced; in Sect.
-3, the numerical algorithms implemented in the code are presented in detail.
+3, the numerical algorithms implemented in the salt tectonics.
+Section 6 illustrates the performance of the solver, and finally, general conclusions on the present work are given in Sect.
+7.

+25 code are presented in detail.
 Section 4 showcases all the benchmark experiments carried out with the code.
 Section 5 presents a two-dimensional application of the code to

-&lt;sup>2ELEments Finis Appliqués a la simulation Numérique en Tectonique.
+2ELEments Finis Appliqués a la simulation Numérique en Tectonique.

-Gouverning equations
+Gouverning equations 2